Ijebu Ode: Festivals

 Agemo is the unity of Ijebus.
-There are 16 Agemos in various part of Ijebu.
+There are 16 Agemos in various parts of Ijebu.
 They come out every July and they all meet at Ijebu-Ode before moving to Imodi Mosan, where the Agemo Festival takes place.
 The Agemo of Ijebu-Isiwo is called Petu-Ado (short form Petu).
 Agemo festival has masquerades and is a performing art of the Yoruba religion.

 Women are forbidden from seeing the Agemo on their way to Ijebu-Ode.
 A public announcement is made on radio and television to inform everyone the exact time Agemo will be moving.

 The Ojude Oba festival of Ijebu-Ode is usually held two days after the Ileya festival while the Ojude Oba festival of Ijebu-Isiwo is usually held three days after the Ileya.
-Horses with beautiful and vintage carts are usually paraded on the streets of Ijebu Ode in the hours of the morning and eventually they ride to the palace of the king to celebrate.
+Horses with beautiful and vintage carts are usually paraded on the streets of Ijebu Ode in the hours of the morning and eventually, they ride to the palace of the king to celebrate.
 It is a festival whose main purpose is for the people of Ijebu to come together as one to honor their king and is regarded as one of the biggest in West Africa.